Mathematical beauty: Neural correlates

-In the arts
+Mathematical beauty and the arts

 Music

 Examples of the use of mathematics in music include the stochastic music of Iannis Xenakis, the Fibonacci sequence in Tool's Lateralus, counterpoint of Johann Sebastian Bach, polyrhythmic structures (as in Igor Stravinsky's The Rite of Spring), the Metric modulation of Elliott Carter, permutation theory in serialism beginning with Arnold Schoenberg, and application of Shepard tones in Karlheinz Stockhausen's Hymnen.
 They also include the application of Group theory to transformations in music in the theoretical writings of David Lewin.

 Visual arts

 Examples of the use of mathematics in the visual arts include applications of chaos theory and fractal geometry to computer-generated art, symmetry studies of Leonardo da Vinci, projective geometries in development of the perspective theory of Renaissance art, grids in Op art, optical geometry in the camera obscura of Giambattista della Porta, and multiple perspective in analytic cubism and futurism.

 Sacred geometry is a field of its own, giving rise to countless art forms including some of the best known mystic symbols and religious motifs, and has a particularly rich history in Islamic architecture.
 It also provides a means of meditation and comtemplation, for example the study of the Kaballah Sefirot (Tree Of Life) and Metatron's Cube; and also the act of drawing itself.

 The Dutch graphic designer M. C. Escher created mathematically inspired woodcuts, lithographs, and mezzotints.
 These feature impossible constructions, explorations of infinity, architecture, visual paradoxes and tessellations.

 Some painters and sculptors create work distorted with the mathematical principles of anamorphosis, including South African sculptor Jonty Hurwitz.

+Origami, the art of paper folding, has aesthetic qualities and many mathematical connections.
+One can study the mathematics of paper folding by observing the crease pattern on unfolded origami pieces.

 British constructionist artist John Ernest created reliefs and paintings inspired by group theory.
 A number of other British artists of the constructionist and systems schools of thought also draw on mathematics models and structures as a source of inspiration, including Anthony Hill and Peter Lowe.
 Computer-generated art is based on mathematical algorithms.

-Quotes by mathematicians

-Bertrand Russell expressed his sense of mathematical beauty in these words:

-Mathematics, rightly viewed, possesses not only truth, but supreme beauty—a beauty cold and austere, like that of sculpture, without appeal to any part of our weaker nature, without the gorgeous trappings of painting or music, yet sublimely pure, and capable of a stern perfection such as only the greatest art can show.
-The true spirit of delight, the exaltation, the sense of being more than Man, which is the touchstone of the highest excellence, is to be found in mathematics as surely as poetry.

-Paul Erdős expressed his views on the ineffability of mathematics when he said, "Why are numbers beautiful?
-It's like asking why is Beethoven's Ninth Symphony beautiful.
-If you don't see why, someone can't tell you.
-I know numbers are beautiful.
-If they aren't beautiful, nothing is".